jscarton/store-simulation/README.md

 A good simulator involves develop a good random events generator using a probability distribution specially designed for the simulation case.
 This is only a little showcase of PHP language programming and Software Development Skills.

-Any shelve on this solution is threated as a FIFO Queue when many customers could be enqueued into the shelve and the first in is also the first going out.
+Any shelve on this solution is treated as a FIFO Queue when many customers could be enqueued into the shelve and the first in is also the first going out.

 The events are very simple, could be improved.